dataspecer/ds-wdoi/docs/design/backend/server-v2/server-v2.md

 - The recommender is able to recommend only used properties.
 - For the missing entities we assign probability zero
 - We are contraint by subject type and value type constraints
+- It does not include sorting of the values it points to or originates in.
+  - I would have to iterate over the dataset and for each Item property take a look at:
+    - subject item and value item
+    - look at the items and mark that the items were of the type (instance of)
+    - in other words accumulate usage of instances of both ends for each Item property
+    - why not other properties? because only item properties can produce these outputs
+  - why i dont want to do this?
+    - because it seems like a lot of work for a small thing

 ## Surroundings changes